A Unified Approach to Diffusion Analysis of Queues with General Patience-time Distributions: Proofs of Theorems - , and Corollary

-The proof of Theorem~\ref{theo:abandoncouple} is based on three properties of such queueing systems, namely Propositions~\ref{prop:waiting-time-stoch-bound}--\ref{prop:little-law}, which are of independent interest themselves.
+In this section, we give the proofs of the theorems and corollary given in Section \ref{sec:fram-cust-aband}.
+First we look at the first theorem, Theorem \ref{theo:abandoncouple}.
+The proof of Theorem~\ref{theo:abandoncouple} is based on three properties of such queueing systems, namely, Propositions~\ref{prop:waiting-time-stoch-bound}--\ref{prop:little-law}, which are of independent interest themselves.
 We will first state these properties and then apply them to prove Theorem~\ref{theo:abandoncouple}.
-The proofs of the three propositions are postponed to Section~\ref{sec:detail-proof}.
+The proofs of the three propositions are given in Appendix \ref{Appendix-Prop}.

-Following \cite{DaiHe2010}, we introduce two notions.
+In order to describe these three propositions, following \cite{DaiHe2010}, we introduce two notions.
 The first one is the \emph{offered waiting time} $\omega^n_i$, which denotes the time that the $i$th arriving customer in the $n$th system after time $0$ has to wait before receiving service for each $i\ge 1$.
 When $Q^n(0)>0$, we index the initial customer in the queue by $0, -1, \ldots, -Q^n(0)+1$, with customer~$-Q^n(0)+1$ being the first one in the queue.
 Each $\omega^n_i$ denotes the remaining waiting time of the $i$th customer for $i=-Q^n(0)+1, \cdots, 0$.
-The second notion is the \emph{virtual waiting time} $\omega^n(t)$, which is the amount of time a hypothetical customer with infinite patience would have to wait before receiving service had he arrived at time $t$ in the $n$th system.
-We introduce the diffusion-scaled virtual waiting time process $\tilde{\omega}^n= \{\tilde{\omega}^n(t): t\geq 0\}$ as
+The second notion is the \emph{virtual waiting time} $\omega^n(t)$, which is the amount of time a hypothetical customer with infinite patience would have to wait before receiving service upon arriving at time $t$ in the $n$th system.
+We introduce the diffusion-scaled virtual waiting-time process $\tilde{\omega}^n= \{\tilde{\omega}^n(t): t\geq 0\}$ as

-The first property of interest is the stochastic boundedness of the virtual waiting time. \begin{proposition} Under assumptions \eqref{eq:lambda-limit}--\eqref{eq:stoc-bdd}, the sequence of the scaled virtual waiting times $\{\tilde \omega^n, n\in\Z_+\}$ is also stochastically bounded. \end{proposition}
+The first property of interest is the stochastic boundedness of the scaled virtual waiting time and abandonment probability. \begin{proposition} Under assumptions \eqref{eq:lambda-limit}--\eqref{eq:pat-distr-scale} and \eqref{eq:stoc-bdd}, the sequences of the scaled virtual waiting times $\{\tilde \omega^n, n\in\Z_+\}$ and the scaled abandonment probabilities $\{\tilde F_\omega^n, n\in\Z_+\}$ given by